 The City of Brotherly Love hasn't shaken its gritty rep entirely, but livability is at an all-time high.
 Crime is down; civic pride is up.
 A 1984 program that funded graffiti artists instead of fining them has led to 2,700-plus public murals.
 But the key to the renaissance may be sprawling Fairmount Park.
 This 9,200-acre network of forests, ravines, and creeks is over ten times the size of Central Park--and all within city limits.
 Commute from downtown high-rises to rugged singletrack, paddle the urban Schuylkill River and pick off 215 miles of hiking routes.
 "You don't have to waste time driving somewhere to go mountain biking or trail running," says grad student Laura Zagrocki.
 "There are tons of great trails within a mile of my apartment."
 Even so, a few hours in the car are never wasted: The Allegheny Mountains, Delaware Water Gap and Appalachian Trail are all within day-trip range.

-).
-For Spanish flavor, try Amada, a tapas and wine bar that's heating up Old City; local celeb chef Jose Garces, famed for whole roasted suckling pig, spent a year in Andalusia perfecting his craft (amadarestaurant.com
+THE SCENE: The byzantine Reading Terminal Market hawks everything from falafel to Amish cheese (readingterminalmarket.org).
+For Spanish flavor, try Amada, a tapas and wine bar that's heating up Old City; local celeb chef Jose Garces, famed for whole roasted suckling pig, spent a year in Andalusia perfecting his craft (amadarestaurant.com).

-Check out the cityscape from the glass-walled 33rd floor of the Loews Philadelphia Hotel, a renovated art deco bank downtown ($199; loewshotels.com
+WHERE TO STAY: Check out the cityscape from the glass-walled 33rd floor of the Loews Philadelphia Hotel, a renovated art deco bank downtown ($199; loewshotels.com).
+The Carriage House B&B, a Victorian two-bedroom, is a quiet alternative in the University City district ($150; thecarriagehouse.info).

 --Alex Doti, executive director, Bicycle Coalition of Greater Philadelphia